 What Is Compliance Management?

-Compliance management is the process of adhering to governmental laws and regulatory requirements that apply to your industry.
-These requirements can change, and sometimes quickly; so implementing flexible compliance risk management into your operations is critical.
+Compliance management is the systematic approach to ensuring adherence to governmental laws and regulatory mandates specific to an industry.
+With regulations often subject to change, sometimes abruptly, incorporating a versatile compliance risk management strategy into business operations is indispensable.

 What Is a Compliance Management System?